almereyda/awesome-starred/README.md

 - [TodoDAV](https://github.com/ArchiveLabs/TodoDAV) - Distributed Authoring & Versioning of Todo Items (aka Universal Cross-Service TODO Lists)
 - [matrix-blog](https://github.com/simeng/matrix-blog) - Test app for using Matrix as a Blog
 - [ep_small_list](https://github.com/spruce/ep_small_list) - A small script for etherpad-lite which adds all pads to the index page.
-- [ep_list_pads](https://github.com/JohnMcLear/ep_list_pads) - List all pads based on the padId starting letter from your Etherpad Index page.
 - [hypercouch](https://github.com/BigBlueHat/hypercouch) - Hypermedia API enabled Apache CouchDB - a work in progress
 - [jsondepth](https://github.com/maxlath/jsondepth) - a small command-line tool to walk through the depth levels of a JSON objects
 - [revtree](https://github.com/willholley/revtree) - A command line tool to visualise a CouchDB document revision tree